zhuowei/desktop/eng-blog-post.md

 ## React

 Of all the decisions we had to make, choosing React may have been the easiest.
 React's mental model is far better than anything we have in native development land.
-UI as a function of its state is an incredibly simple and powerful approach.
+It's incredibly powerful to be able to treat UI as a function of its state.

-Even though we love React's model, we fully expected to hit some sort of performance ceiling where we'd need to do some seriously optimizations or refactoring.
+Even though we loved React's model, we fully expected to hit a performance ceiling where we'd need to do some seriously optimizations or refactoring.
 Happily that has yet to happen.
 We've done some [performance](https://github.com/desktop/desktop/pull/1281) [work](https://github.com/desktop/desktop/pull/1305), but React has yet to be the bottleneck.
+If or when it does, we still have [levers](https://facebook.github.io/react/docs/react-api.html#react.purecomponent) we can pull to make it faster.

 ## User Interface

-Apart from choices about code, we also had to decide whether we'd try to emulate native UI or create our own aesthetic.
+We also had choices to make that didn't involve code.
+Would we try to emulate native UI or create our own aesthetic?

 We had some concerns with trying to emulate native UI:

 * We'd have to do it for both macOS and Windows.
 That meant double the work, and it was unclear what it'd mean if we wanted to support Linux.
 * It'd take a _lot_ of work and time to re-create native widgets in HTML and CSS.